DanielMorton/stanford/README.md

 This module solves the course scheduling or constraint satisfaction problem (both abbreviated CSP).
 Claude had no trouble here.

 ### Logic
+This module evaluates some basic propositional logic.
+Claude did okay here.
+It got a couple symbols reversed in one logic statement (So did I; debugging took a little while) and then completely flubbed the extra credit.
+Even so, I'm confident that Claude outperformed many of it's fellow students.